Marius-450/anisha/README.md

     :param x: x coordinate of the center of the ellipse.
     :param y: y coordinate of the center of the ellipse.
-    :param R: greatest radius in pixels.
+    :param R: Greatest radius in pixels.
-    :param r: smallest radius in pixels.
+    :param r: Smallest radius in pixels.
-    :param start_angle: in degrees, clockwise. default = 0.
+    :param start_angle: In degrees, clockwise. default = 0.
-    :param end_angle: in degrees. must be greater than start_angle. default = 360.
+    :param end_angle: In degrees. must be greater than start_angle. default = 360.
-    :param angle_offset: angle in degrees to rotate the shape counter-clockwise. default = 0 = start at East.
+    :param angle_offset: Angle in degrees to rotate the shape counter-clockwise. default = 0 = start at East.
     :param outline: The outline of the ellipse.
 Must be a hex value for a color or a 3 values tuple.
     :param colors: Number of colors used in the bitmap and palette. default 128.
     :param steps: Number of lines to draw.
 If None, computed to be roundish.
+    :param stroke: Thickness of the lines drawn, in pixels
 ```